cccbr/runningatower/content/docs/healthsafety/security/index.md

 Ringers need to:
 - Be aware of the procedures and practices, with training and updating, ideally including exercises.
-- Inform the ***[tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority)*** when ringers will be in the tower, especially at times that are not routine.
+- Inform the [tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority) when ringers will be in the tower, especially at times that are not routine.

-The following points are specific topics for ringers to consider with the ***[tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority)***:
+The following points are specific topics for ringers to consider with the [tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority):

 ### Keep Doors and Windows Locked

 - High quality locks, meeting current industry standards, are advised for all accessible doors and windows, including those into and through the tower.
 Remember that even doors and windows that are not normally accessible may still be reached from a ladder or platform, or while scaffolding is erected.
-Security products supported by the police can be found [here](https://securedbydesign.com).
+Security products supported by the police can be **[found here](https://securedbydesign.com)**.
 Specialist companies will advise on what is appropriate as not all will be suitable for fitting to historic fabric and specific permission may be required for their installation.
 - Locks on intermediate doors on staircases will provide additional security and prevent access to the bell chamber, particularly while the bells are up.
 - Doors and windows, their frames, hinges, latches, etc. should be able to withstand any attempts at forcible entry.
 - Only a minimum number of the band should be key holders for the tower, ringing room and bell chamber.
 -  Ringers should consider how the building is secured once they are inside, e.g. for practices.
 How will late arrivals gain access and how may ringers be contacted (above the noise of bells being rung)?
 A warning light and/or specific agreed hand signal may be appropriate.
 - Clear directions need to be displayed in the tower for how to direct emergency services to the tower and gain access.
-A postcode may not be sufficiently precise so ['what3words'](https://what3words.com) may also be helpful.
+A postcode may not be sufficiently precise so **['what3words'](https://what3words.com)** may also be helpful.
  Arrangements need to be made so that ringers can access other facilities such as toilets, first aid and emergency equipment, etc., even while the rest of the building is locked and alarmed.

 ### Keep Keys Safe
 - Physical keys and key codes must be kept secure, ideally not on the premises, even if considered to be 'hidden'.
-- Have a secure key register, usually retained by the ***[tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority)***, recording name and contact details of those holding keys to the bell tower, with period checks of holdings.
+- Have a secure key register, usually retained by the [tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority), recording name and contact details of those holding keys to the bell tower, with period checks of holdings.
 - Keys and codes should not be copied or shared further.
 - Define a process in case keys or codes are lost.